 This is the least likely cause for TV buzzing, but also the easiest to identify and solve.
 If you purchased your TV before 2005, there’s about an 80% chance that it’s a cathode ray tube (CRT) model.
 These are typically curved screens and always massive, clunky, and absurdly heavy televisions that loom ominously in the corner of your grandparent’s house.

-The hum from these TVs is caused by the scanning frequency the tubes use as they shoot electrons at the screen.
+The hum from these TVs comes from the tubes’ scanning frequency as they shoot electrons at the screen.
 The frequency this happens at lies near the upper range of human hearing.
 This high-pitched tone is inaudible to some, but for those of us used to LCD displays and flatscreens, the whine of a CRT is an annoying relic of the past.

-If your whole setup is connected, the sound will be constant while power is running to the system and won’t vary based on the images your TV is displaying (an important distinction between ground loops and overmodulation).
+If your whole setup is connected, the sound will be constant as power runs to the system and won’t vary based on the images your TV is displaying (an essential distinction between ground loops and overmodulation).